TaftersS/vpxinstaller/Readme.md

   ![Checkbox on permissions tab](/screenshot/Screenshot_20250219_201345.png)

-- Right click to run the installer in Konsole, and follow the prompts (press enter for defaults).
+- Run the installer in Konsole, and follow the prompts (press enter for defaults).

 - Copy table and ROM files to your chosen directory.